Two people SUPing on a lake with a misty hill in the background

 9. Being a responsible paddler

-It’s important not to cause any damage to the environment you’re paddling in, and to make sure you have the appropriate permission to paddle there if required.
+It’s important not to cause any damage to the environment you’re paddling in, and to make sure you have the appropriate licence.
+People wishing to paddle on canals and rivers in the UK will benefit from having British Canoeing membership: most canals won’t allow you access without it.
 It’s also important to be mindful of any wildlife that may call the place you paddle home - particularly nesting birds!

 10. Green tips

 As a stand up paddleboarder, consider yourself a waterways advocate.
 You will have choices, and where you can, it feels awesome to make the one that benefits the planet best.
-Firstly you vote with your wallet every time you buy a bit of kit - check out brands like Starboard who have partnered with Parley and Sustainable Surf to make boards with bio-resin, and organise worldwide paddle clean ups.
+Firstly you vote with your wallet every time you buy a bit of kit - check out brands like Starboard who have partnered with Parley and Sustainable Surf to make boards with bio-resin, and organize worldwide paddle clean ups.
 Share lifts where you can to reduce your carbon footprint of exploring - or even better, 10 eco points if you can get there on the train with an inflatable SUP!
+(I know people who do this!
+Shout out to SUP North!)
 And finally, always, always choose reef friendly sunscreen.
 Even a drop of oxybenzone in the ocean or down the drain can kill vast amounts of corals.

 Facebook: Cal Major - Paddle Against Plastic